Average Cost of Buying & Owning a Sailboat (With 4 Examples)

 There are a lot of great boats out there for a good price and there are also some boats that are so expensive (or so cheap), it's not even fun to look at them.

 But one thing's for sure: there are plenty of boats available, and even if you're on a very tight budget, you could absolutely still make it work.
-Sailing is in and of itself actually not that expensive: wind is free, water is free, boats can be cheap - if you're willing to look around a bit.
+Sailing in and of itself is actually not that expensive: wind is free, water is free, boats can be cheap - if you're willing to look around a bit.
 It's all the little extras that add up quickly.

 Listed below are 4 boats that make great beginner boats.
 Since more than 80% of all boats that are bought are second-hand, I'll use the prices of used boats I found on Craigslist.